-Yes, Regulatory Services Personnel will investigate all consumer complaints on motor fuel quality or quantity.
+Yes, Consumer and Industry Services Personnel will investigate all consumer complaints on motor fuel quality or quantity.
 However, the consumer can aid in this process by contacting the department as soon as possible after the purchase so we may visually inspect and pull a sample for lab analysis while the product is still available.
 It is very helpful if the consumer can identify the type and grade of product purchased along with the pump number the fuel was dispensed from.
 A receipt of the purchase can be very helpful and normally contains this information.

 Can the Department help me recover any associated expenses incurred as a result of purchasing contaminated fuel?

 No. You will receive a copy of the lab analysis on the sample that you may use to support your claims.

 Call 1-800 628 – 2631 or 1-800 octane1.
 This number is printed on all the approval stickers you will find on retail fuel dispensing devices.